ahmohbati/SecOn/netsniff-ng.md

 * increase PCAP_RING_SIZE
 * set PCAP_OPTIONS to "--mmap" to enable memory-mapped IO

-Both of these options require more RAM.
+Please note that both of these options will cause netsniff-ng to consume more RAM.

 ### More Information
 For more information about netsniff-ng, please see: